-The turning point of the 15th and 16th century brought along the largest single-edged weapon with a knifelike construction, the Kriegsmesser, war knife.
-Most antique Kriegsmessers are below the 1300mm overall size, however some illustrations might show larger pieces as well.
+The turning point of the 15th and 16th centuries brought along the largest single-edged weapon with a knifelike construction, the Kriegsmesser, war knife.
+Most antique Kriegsmessers are below the 1300mm overall size, however, some illustrations might show larger pieces as well.

 This specific model of the war knife from our collection is based on the portrait of Fritz Rürenschlundt by Jörg Breu the Elder.
 The new, revised model has even more curvature with a pronounced profile taper.
 This results in a more slender look even while in the scabbard, and a much closer depiction of the original artwork.
-Additionally, we have flattened the cross section in model 2.0 which lowers both the overall weight of the piece (allowing for a comfortable one- handed use), as well as the resistance during passing through a cutting medium.
+Additionally, we have flattened the cross-section in model 2.0 which lowers both the overall weight of the piece (allowing for comfortable one-handed use), as well as the resistance during passing through a cutting medium.

 The grip length allows two-handed use, although as mentioned, this Kriegsmesser is light enough to be used in just one hand, which is another feature that makes it stand out.
 We could argue that it's even closer in handling to sabers than to the larger Kriegsmessers.

 We have designed the grip construction with a hidden and pinned tang, in a similar fashion to several Eastern European sabers from the late 16th century, with plenty of originals filling the gaps between the two weapon types.